-Why is there a high energy physics lab at Soudan Underground Mine State Park?
+Why is there a high energy physics lab in Soudan Underground Mine?

 By constructing the lab at the bottom of the mine, scientists use the nearly half-mile depth as a shield to filter out cosmic rays.
 Without these rays, scientists can conduct sensitive experiments they are unable to do aboveground.
 The lab is run by the University of Minnesota.

 The lab was built using modern underground mining methods.
 All materials used in construction, or removed from the lab, were lowered or raised in the shaft using the same system the mine did when active.

 There are two major experiments in the lab now: CDMS and MINOS.
 A third experiment, Proton Decay, has been put on hold.